 6. Controls Obesity:

 A great thing about cranberries is that they come in a myriad of forms.
-So you can easily incorporate the berry in your child’s meals.
+So you can easily incorporate the berry into your child’s meals.
 Here are some ways to add cranberries to your kid’s diet.

 - Dried Cranberries:

 Toss some dried cranberries into a trail mix for an after school snack.
 Sprinkle some dried cranberries over a salad for some sweetness.
 Top your child’s fiber packed cereals with dried cranberries.
 It will change the texture and will keep your child energized throughout the day.
+A word of caution: dried fruits can stick to your children’s teeth, promoting tooth decay, and so they are best mixed with other food.
+Hard, small food items like dried cranberries can present a choking hazard to young children and should be mixed with other food for those under 5.

 - Frozen Cranberries: